ironhack-labs/data-labs/module-1/lab-functional-programming/README.md

 ## Submission

 Upon completion, add your deliverables to git.
-Then commit git and push your branch to the remote.
+Then commit git and push your code to the remote.

 ## Resources